Castellina in Chianti | A Guide to Tuscany’s Most Overlooked Village

 Friends, welcome to part four of my five-part Tuscan travel series!
 In this segment, I’m spilling the fagioli on one of Tuscany’s most overlooked gems: Castellina in Chianti.
 Just to recap quickly, earlier in this series I shared An Ode to Florence / 24 Hours in San Gimignano / A Quick Guide to Siena, and now this.

 If you’ve never heard of Castellina in Chianti before, don’t worry – I hadn’t either.
 It’s a tiny little village up in the hills near Siena, with less than 3,000 inhabitants.
 Many tourists overlook Castellina in Chianti in favour of bigger towns with more attractions.
 The few that do stop here, often do so just for a couple hours en route to somewhere else.
-Which is kinda sorta dumb, because as well as being wonderfully relaxing, the food and drink offering in Castellina is some of the finest in Tuscany.
+Frankly, it’s dumb, because as well as being wonderfully relaxing, the food and drink offering in Castellina is some of the finest in Tuscany.

 Basically: it’s an adorable Italian village, nestled up in the rolling hills, filled with great food & fine wines, with little to no annoying tourists.
 Aka..
 Tuscany’s best kept secret.